verbb/formie/docs/integrations/captchas/recaptcha.md

 2. Output Formie's assets as usual with `craft.formie.formAssets(form)` or `craft.formie.frontendAssets()`.

-3. After your consent banner grants the relevant category, initialize Formie from your own bundle:
+3. After your consent banner grants the relevant category, initialise Formie from your own bundle:

 ```js
 import { formie } from '@verbb/formie-browser';